-The summary at the start of this code lists the 16 headline 'standards of age-appropriate design'.
-The main body of this code is then divided into 16 sections, each giving more detailed guidance on what the standard means, why it is important, and how you can implement it in practice.
+The standards at the start of this code are the 15 headline 'standards of age appropriate design' that you need to implement.
+The main body of this code is then divided into 15 sections, each giving more detail on what the standard means, why it is important, and how you can implement it.
+This further explanation is designed to help you if you aren't sure what to do, but it is not prescriptive.
+It should give you enough flexibility to develop services which conform to the standards in your own way, taking a proportionate and risk-based approach.
+It will help you to design services that comply with the GDPR and PECR.

-Although the summary gives you an overview of the measures you need to implement, you need to read the code in full to ensure you understand and implement each standard properly.
-These standards are cumulative and interdependent - you must implement all of them in order to demonstrate your compliance with the code.
+Your conformity to the code will be assessed against the 15 headline standards.
+However, we recommend that you read the code in full as it will help you understand how you can implement each standard properly.
+These standards are cumulative and interdependent - you must implement all of them, to the extent they are relevant to your service, in order to demonstrate your conformance to the code.